ESMA Securitisation Reporting

 | Significant events | Event-driven | Without delay | Breaches, amendments, rating changes |

-Issuers with cross-border programs must navigate both EU and US disclosure regimes.
-While both aim to provide investors with loan-level data, the approaches differ significantly.
+Issuers with cross-border programmes must navigate EU, UK, and US disclosure regimes.
+While all three aim to provide investors with loan-level data, the approaches differ significantly.

 Key Differences